 In the second post in this series, we compared two approaches for posting to a blog and social media.

 The successful content in our real life example opened with a powerful title and captivating image, and then delivered even more value to me than promised.
-The content was highly shareable and they prompted me to subscribe to their list in exchange for a ebook I felt I simply must have.
+The content was highly shareable and their landing page prompted me to subscribe to their list in exchange for an ebook I felt I simply must have.
 The ebook again over-delivered, and I now find myself waiting eagerly for the next extremely helpful edition of their newsletter updates.
 Superb marketing!

 The crash and burn example, on the other hand, was typical old school interruption marketing.
 They seized every opportunity to sell, sell, sell.
-(Their sales manager must have been so proud.)
+(Their sales manager must have been so proud.
+Haha.)
 Their approach was extremely inconsiderate of my valuable time and I couldn’t click away fast enough.
-I did not share their brochure-style post with my readers and I certainly wasn’t stupid enough to subscribe to their list, so I could get more of their marketing hype in my inbox each week.
+I did not share their display ad-style post with my readers and I certainly wasn’t stupid enough to subscribe to their list, so I could get more of their image ads in my inbox each week.
 Epic fail!

 Three months later, those cartons are still on the shelves in boxes.
-How much value have they been to the company’s marketing?
+Now I ask; how much value have they been to the company’s marketing?
 “Absolutely none,” you say.
 And why is that?
 “Duh!
 Because they were never distributed.”
-Aside from a few pulled to show to colleagues, family and friends, they never saw the light of day.
+Aside from a few pulled out to show to colleagues, family and friends, they never saw the light of day.

 Without promotion, something terrible happens... nothing.